Climate and Average Weather Year Round in Fort Lauderdale Florida, United States

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

-The brighter period of the year lasts for 2.0 months, from March 26 to May 24, with an average daily incident shortwave energy per square meter above 6.2 kWh.
-The brightest day of the year is May 1, with an average of 6.8 kWh.
+The brighter period of the year lasts for 2.0 months, from March 27 to May 25, with an average daily incident shortwave energy per square meter above 6.2 kWh.
+The brightest month of the year in Fort Lauderdale is April, with an average of 6.5 kWh.

-The darker period of the year lasts for 2.7 months, from November 6 to January 29, with an average daily incident shortwave energy per square meter below 4.3 kWh.
-The darkest day of the year is December 21, with an average of 3.7 kWh.
+The darker period of the year lasts for 2.7 months, from November 7 to January 29, with an average daily incident shortwave energy per square meter below 4.3 kWh.
+The darkest month of the year in Fort Lauderdale is December, with an average of 3.7 kWh.

 For the purposes of this report, the geographical coordinates of Fort Lauderdale are 26.122 deg latitude, -80.143 deg longitude, and 3 ft elevation.